DEVELOPERS

 Verify the exact messageString.
 Never reconstruct it.

-The signed payload is proof.messageString.
-It must be copied and verified exactly as returned by /api/verify.
-Reconstructing payloads from record fields, proof.message, UI values, or reordered JSON will invalidate verification.
+The canonical signed payload is proof.messageString.
+It must be verified exactly as returned by /api/verify.
+Reconstructing payloads from record fields, proof.message, UI values, or reordered JSON is forbidden and must be treated as invalid verification behavior.

 Correct